MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 **Avoid idioms, colloquial expressions, and culture-specific references.**
 They can be confusing for non-native English speakers and hard to localize.
 Consider the worldwide implications of what you write.
-Worldwide customers may not know much about the history and culture of your country.
+Customers in other locales may not know much about the history and culture of your country.

 **Avoid modifier stacks.** Long chains of modifying words are confusing even to native English speakers.
 For example, say "Your migration will proceed more smoothly if you have a project plan that's well thought out," not "With an extremely well thought-out Windows migration project plan, your migration will go more smoothly."